Impact of Population III homogeneous stellar evolution on early cosmic reionisation: Discussion

 \section{Discussion}

-In this work, we develop a model of reionisation by chemically homogeneous Pop~III stars.
-We treat both the stellar evolution and the ionisation analytically, and we use a numerical treatment for the integration of the semi-analytical \citet{Shu2002} champagne-flow solution, as well as for the stochastic generation of a large number of star clusters.
-While the idea is to remain simple in providing an upper limit to the contribution of Pop~III stars to cosmic reionisation, we are aware of potential refinements that would improve the precision of our results.
+The idea of this work is to remain simple in providing an upper limit to the contribution of single Pop~III stars to cosmic reionisation.
+Still, we are aware of potential refinements that would improve the precision of our results.
 These improvements would also increase the complexity of this paper, and we defer them to future work on the subject.
 For completeness, we nevertheless discuss them here.

 First, we derive analytical expressions for the evolution of the chemically homogeneous models, based on the $n=3$ polytrope solution.
 While this seems to be a reasonable approximation for massive CHE stars \citep{BeechMitalas1989}, a more accurate way to proceed would be to use a numerical code to compute the stellar evolution.
 However, at least in this exploratory work, the polytropic approach is very well justified since it grasps the essential physics and is well adapted to stars having homogeneous chemical composition.